coupergateway/couper/docs/README.md

 ## Configuration file <a name="conf_file"></a>

 The syntax for Couper's configuration file is [HCL 2.0](https://github.com/hashicorp/hcl/tree/hcl2#information-model-and-syntax), a configuration language by HashiCorp.

+Therefore, the file-ending should be `.hcl` to have syntax highlighting within your IDE.

+The `filename` defaults to `couper.hcl` in your working directory.
+This can be changed with the `-f` command-line flag.
+With `-f /opt/couper/my_conf.hcl` couper changes the working directory to `/opt/couper` and loads `my_conf.hcl`.

 ### Basic file structure <a name="basic_conf"></a>
 Couper's configuration file consists of nested configuration blocks that configure web serving and routing of the gateway.
 Access control is controlled by an `access_control` attribute that can be set for blocks.